Back to all articles

 For those with proven monthly retirement or pension income of USD 2,000+.

-For spouses and family members of Brazilian citizens or permanent residents.
+For spouses and close family members of Brazilian citizens or permanent residents.

 Can be obtained through: